Fabric Guide

 What are petroleum-derived polymers?

 Synthetic, or man-made “fabrics”, come from petroleum, a fossil fuel.
-The petroleum is refined and then reacted with chemicals to make long chains of plastic that can be woven into fabrics.
-There are a few main types that show up in home furnishings: polyester, polypropylene, and PVC.
+The petroleum is refined and then reacted with chemicals to make long chains of plastic that can be woven into fabrics, or made into non-woven plastic sheets.
+There are a few main types that show up in home furnishings: polyester (PET), polypropylene, and PVC.

 Is polyester safe?